tschaub/suite/docs/integrationdocs/source/howtouse/import.rst

 Import Your Data
 ================

-The OpenGeo Suite comes with some data built in to GeoServer.
+The OpenGeo Suite comes with some data preloaded.
 (See the section on :ref:`builtindemos` for more information.)
-But to make *your* web map, you will need to first load your data into GeoServer.
-GeoServer comes with an importer application to make this process easy.
+But to create *your* web map, you will need to first load your data into GeoServer.
+GeoServer comes with a Data Importer application to make this process easy.

 #.
-First, start GeoServer if it is not already started.
-You can do this by going to the :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoServer --> Start GeoServer`
+First, start the OpenGeo Suite if it is not already started.
+You can do this by going to the :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> Start OpenGeo Suite`

 #.
 Open the GeoServer Data Importer.
-You can do this by going to the :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoServer --> GeoServer Data Importer`.
+You can do this in the Dashboard by clicking :guilabel:`Import Layers` in the Dashboard or by navigating to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> Import Layers`.

-   .. note:: You can also navigate to the Data Importer from the GeoServier web admin page when you are logged into GeoServer.
-Log into GeoServer on from the top menu and then click on the :guilabel:`Importer` link on the left side of the screen.

 #.
-Your browser will open to the GeoServer login screen.
-The default username and password is ``admin`` and ``geoserver``.
+You browser will open, and you may be asked to log into GeoServer.
+Enter the username and password you chose when installing the OpenGeo Suite.
+(The default username and password is ``admin`` and ``geoserver``.)
 Click :guilabel:`Login` when done.

    .. figure:: img/login.png
       :align: center

-      *Logging in to the GeoServer web admin interface*
+      *Logging in to the GeoServer Admin interface*

 #.
-On the next screen, enter a name for the project in the :guilabel:`Project prefix` box.
-This name can be up to ten characters in length, and may not contain spaces.
+On the next screen, enter the path to a directory that contains the shapefiles you wish to import.
+You can also click :guilabel:`Browse...` to navigate to the folder.

-   .. note:: The :guilabel:`Project prefix` will be placed before the name of every shapefile you import into GeoServer.
-For example, if you import a shapefile named :file:`roads.shp`, and enter a prefix of ``usa``, the resulting layer in GeoServer will be called ``usa:roads``.

    .. figure:: img/importerblank.png
       :align: center

       *The Data Importer main page*

-#.
-In the :guilabel:`Directory` box, enter the path to a directory that contains the shapefiles you wish to import.
-You can also click :guilabel:`Browse...` to navigate to the folder.

    .. figure:: img/browse.png
       :align: center

       *Browsing for shapefiles on your local machine*

    .. warning:: If you installed GeoServer as a **Service**, GeoServer will not be able to read any folders outside of the existing data directory.
-You must explicitly grant read access to the folder that contains the shapefiles for the user "NETWORK SERVICE".
-For more information on how to grant permissions, please see the following article:  http://www.microsoft.com/windowsxp/using/security/learnmore/accesscontrol.mspx
+In this case, it is recommended to manually copy your shapefile directories into the data directory and then point the Importer at the directory.
+The Data Directory can be located by navigating to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoServer Data Directory`.

 #.
 When done, click :guilabel:`Import data`.

    .. figure:: img/importerfilledin.png
       :align: center

-      *The Data Importer with project information entered*
+      *The Layer Importer with project information entered*

 #.
 You will see a progress bar indicating that the shapefiles are being loaded into GeoServer.